 You’re almost there.
 It’s probably only a couple weeks before you board a plane.
 So what’s left?
 How else can you prepare to come on this MK2MK Summer Mission and have an amazing summer?
 Team life.
 That’s what we’ll talk about now.

 Draw Close to God

 One of the most valuable aspects of your experience will be learning what it means to work on a team.
 Your attitude as a team will greatly affect your overall success in fulfilling the purpose of your project.
 Remember, the project is not designed for a bunch of individuals to each do their own thing.
-The project team should become a united group of people committed to carrying out the overall mission.

 Have the attitude, “You can’t make it tough enough for me to complain.”